BBVA/hancock-doc/docs/guide/wallet-hub/README.md

 ## Proposed Change

 In order to have different signature providers, we need to add a service to the system that will allow suppliers to be registered, making it possible for the system to be able to consume them, thus allowing a user to choose their signature provider.
+The signing keys will not leave those signature providers.

 ## Current blockchains supported